twilio/twilio-salesforce/docs/usage/twiml.rst

 More Information
 ================

-The complete list of TwiML verbs and attributes is available in the library's :doc:`TwiML reference </api/twiml>` and in the `Twilio docs <http://www.twilio.com/docs/api/twiml>`_.
+The complete list of TwiML verbs and attributes is available in the `Twilio Markup Language <http://www.twilio.com/docs/api/twiml>`_ documentation.